 Feb 2020 – So, I’ll start this recap by saying I went on a “Dude’s Trip” and did not have my kids, for this trip.
 Anyone reading this may ask, “Well why the hell are you even describing this place, then?”
 I think that’s a fantastic question.
 I’m simply going to cover the things about Les Houches that would have been good (had my kids been there).
 Also, needless to say, this visit to my first piste area in France was filled with some pain and embarrassment.

 The entire trip started with a late night arrival at an AirBnB which we had booked because it had a hot tub with an amazing view of the French Alps.
 Unfortunately, the place had more rules than an all-female Catholic highschool.
-We managed to piss off the owner to no end during the first night, just by using the hot tub after 10PM, and I consumed “a wee bit much” in Bourbon while dehydrating myself in a jacuzzi.
+We managed to really really anger the owner to no end during the first night, just by using the hot tub after 10PM, and I consumed “a wee bit much” in Bourbon while dehydrating myself in a jacuzzi.

 Needless to say, I was probably half drunk the next morning while we were taking the first lift up.
 I regretted every decision the night prior.